jonnonz1/nz-statute-book/acts/public/2017/intelligence-and-security-act-2017.md

   (b) the Attorney-General.

 ### 199 Privilege
-(1) The proceedings of the Committee are proceedings in Parliament for the purposes of Article 9 of the Bill of Rights 1688 and the Parliamentary Privilege Act 2014.
+(1) The proceedings of the Committee are proceedings in Parliament for the purposes of Article 9 of the Bill of Rights 1688 and Part 2 of the Parliament Act 2025.
-(2) Anything said, any information supplied, or any document, paper, or thing produced by any person in the course of any inquiry or proceedings of the Committee under this Act is privileged as proceedings in Parliament (as defined in section 10 of the Parliamentary Privilege Act 2014).
+(2) Anything said, any information supplied, or any document, paper, or thing produced by any person in the course of any inquiry or proceedings of the Committee under this Act is privileged as proceedings in Parliament.
+(3) In this section,—
+  - **Article 9 of the Bill of Rights 1688** has the meaning given to it by section 12 of the Parliament Act 2025
+  - **proceedings in Parliament** has the meaning given to it by section 13 of the Parliament Act 2025.

 ### 200 Administrative provisions relating to Committee
 Part 4 of Schedule 3 applies in relation to the Committee.